Compare, side by side

-How Benny Compares Sofas
+How We Compare Sofas

 Every brand on ProperSofa is rated on the same 7 dimensions, so when you put two side by side the comparison is genuinely apples-to-apples: